Hard Drive Technology Notes

 SSD Concepts

-SSDs use NAND flash memory, which has a limited number of write cycles per cell (typically ~100,000).
 Wear leveling spreads writes evenly across cells to prolong lifespan.
-Deleted clusters are marked available but not physically erased; the TRIM command in modern operating systems allows garbage collection of unallocated blocks to maintain performance.
+Deleted clusters are marked as available but not physically erased; the TRIM command allows garbage collection of unallocated blocks to maintain performance.

 Firmware Updates and Boot Sectors

-Firmware controls drive operations, defect management, communication, and power management.
-It resides in the ROM on the PCB and the Service Area (SA).
-Manufacturers may provide firmware updates to fix bugs, improve performance, or enhance compatibility.
 The boot sector, located at the start of a partition, contains critical information for booting an operating system.
 Corruption of the boot sector can prevent startup.
 Recovery may involve rewriting the boot sector, restoring firmware modules, or using specialized tools for low-level repairs.

 Noise, Vibration, and Thermal Behavior